trainingwheels/trainingwheels/controller/README.md

 Working with Mongo
 ------------------

-To access database CLI, use `mongo trainingwheels` on the command line.
+To access database CLI, use `mongo -utrainingwheels -ptrainingwheelsApp trainingwheels` on the command line.

 Some command examples:

     show collections
-    db.course.find()
+    db.course.find().pretty()
     db.counters.find()

 To reset the backend data in Vagrant environment, use: